KingOfTheGamesYT/AdventureKraft/README.md

 ## License
 our License is All Rights Reserved, so the following terms apply:
 - You may use this mod in modpacks that follow the [Mojang End-User License Agreement(EULA)](https://www.minecraft.net/en-us/eula).
-- You may use this mod in videos provided there is a link back to the original download page so people may easily download the mod.
+- You may use this mod in videos or showcases, provided there is a link back to the original download page so people may easily download the mod.
 - You may not copy/steal/redistribute any assets from our mod for use in another mod/add-on.
-- Do not claim authorship or ownership of this mod.
+- You may not claim authorship or ownership of this mod.
 - You may not repost/reupload this mod on other mod hosting sites.
 If you wish to have this mod on a mod hosting site let us know.